 Check Application for Placement Scores

-Check your Vol State Application Status page to see if you have submitted your placement scores.
+Check your Vol State Application Status page to see if you need placement.

-You should submit all ACT, SAT, and/or placement test scores (less than 5 years old) and any prior college transcripts (regardless of age) to the Office of Admissions before your Advising and Registration session.
-Your test scores can be emailed to admissions@volstate.edu.
+You should submit placement and any prior college transcripts (regardless of age) to the Office of Admissions before your Advising and Registration session.
+View a video to see your Placement Options.

 I Know My Planned Major or Area of Study